enibalo/My-Library/README.md

-Concepts I've learned during this project:
+Concepts I learned during this project:

 Pseudo-elements before and after used to create the text int the horizontal navigator bar.